Legacy Reserves: Abandon Ship Or Full Steam Ahead?

 Source: Legacy

 Adjusted EBITDA, which certainly has its flaws but it is much more informative than any GAAP measure, such as net income, rose substantially year over year no matter how you slice it.
-Note that non-cash expenses were actually higher in 2016 versus 2017; if it was the other way around the increase in Adjusted EBITDA for 2017 would be less meaningful.
+Note that non-cash expenses were actually higher in 2016 versus 2017.
+If it was the other way around, the increase in Adjusted EBITDA for 2017 would be less meaningful.

 On the negative side, interest expense continues to climb as the firm takes on additional leverage through GSO.
-Q3 2017's adjusted EBITDA might have rose from $40.7 million in 2016 to $58.8 million in 2017 (44.5% increase), but on a percentage basis interest expense rose nearly as much at 38.1%.
+Q3 2017's adjusted EBITDA might have risen from $40.7 million in 2016 to $58.8 million in 2017 (44.5% increase), but on a percentage basis, interest expense rose nearly as much at 38.1%.
 Legacy is still trying to escape its debt load but cannot quite break the chains just yet.

 Realized* Pricing

 Those that follow oil and gas companies know, often painfully so, that spot prices do not equal realized prices.
-As reported by Legacy through Q3, average realized price, excluding net cash settlements from commodity derivatives to normalize the figure, increased 37% to $25.17 per barrel of oil equivalent ("Boe") n 2017 from $18.32 per Boe in 2016 driven primarily by the significant increase in commodity prices.
-Even though i personally don't like the figure, a lot of reporting is done on a Boe basis so its is important to monitor.
+As reported by Legacy through Q3, average realized price, excluding net cash settlements from commodity derivatives to normalize the figure, increased 37% to $25.17 per barrel of oil equivalent ("Boe") in 2017 from $18.32 per Boe in 2016 driven primarily by the significant increase in commodity prices.
+Even though I personally don't like the figure, a lot of reporting is done on a Boe basis so it is important to monitor.

 Average realized oil price increased 26% to $45.33 in 2017 from $35.94 in 2016 driven by an increase in the average WTI crude oil price of $7.95 per barrel.
 Average realized natural gas price increased 35% to $2.73 per Mcf in 2017 from $2.03 per Mcf in 2016.
 This increase is a result of the increase in the average Henry Hub natural gas index price of approximately $0.67 per Mcf partially offset by worsening realized regional differentials.
 Legacy's average realized NGL price increased the most at 70% to $0.61 per gallon in 2017 from $0.36 per gallon in 2016.
 Its impact on the bottom line is negligible but we'll take whatever we can get.

 Production

-In general, analysts overstate the important of production growth or declines in my opinion.
+In general, analysts overstate the importance of production growth or declines in my opinion.
 Economics are what matter, not volumes.
 That being said, Legacy Reserves LP is in a unique situation.
 After buying out its JV partner's interest in a meaningful amount of its acreage, coupled with drawing down its second lien facility by hundreds of millions to fund capital expenditures, Legacy needs to drill and get its production numbers up hard and fast.

 These changes, however, were all relatively recent given it takes time to find, permit, design, and drill a well then get production figures.
 We'd only expect to see the initial signs of its increased activity but we need to see something.

 Source: Legacy

 This chart assumes NYMEX strip pricing at 10/1/2017 (2018 average oil $51.94 / $3.05 natural gas).
-Hopefully a reader can explain how Full Year 2017 production figures can be below that of Q4 2017's.
-For reference, Q3 saw oil production of 13,323 Bbls/d The LEOs, capital expenditures, as well Adjusted EBITDA figures provided elsewhere in the above document, make sense, however.
+Hopefully, a reader can explain how Full Year 2017 production figures can be below that of Q4 2017's.
+For reference, Q3 saw oil production of 13,323 Bbls/d.
+The LEOs, capital expenditures, as well as Adjusted EBITDA figures provided elsewhere in the above document, make sense, however.
 It's underwhelming to see 2018's production range only modestly higher than 2017's almost fully realized figure.

-On a percentage basis, Legacy is targeting growth daily Boe growth of 7-19%.
+On a percentage basis, Legacy is targeting daily Boe growth of 7-19%.
 The entire gain is attributable to crude oil production, however, with natural gas actually expected to decline slightly, meaning that the more lucrative per unit crude oil causes Adjusted EBITDA expectations to jump from approximately $212.5 million for 2017 to $280 to $330 million in 2018.

 Costs